 Crime levels are low although there is some petty crime.
-Violent crime does occur, with instances of gang related crime, including shootings and explosions, have been reported in Malmö and Gothenburg.
+Violent crime does occur; instances of gang related crime, including shootings and explosions, have been reported in Malmö and Gothenburg.
 Pick pocketing can be a problem in the major cities when tourists are targeted for passports and cash.

 Sweden deals with its harsh weather very well, but delayed trains and flights are difficult to avoid during severe weather conditions.
 Snow and ice on the roads cause accidents daily.
 Consider starting your journey earlier to avoid rushing to your destination.
 Be prepared for harsh conditions particularly in the north during the winter.

 From 1 December to 31 March and when weather conditions are wintry, all Swedish and foreign registered vehicles, both light and heavy, are required by law to have either studded tyres or un-studded friction tyres bearing the following mark, M+S, M-s, M.S, M&S, MS or Mud and Snow.

 See the European Commission, AA and RAC guides on driving in Sweden.